sergiomauz/RoR-Personal-Teaching/README.md

-# PERSONAL TEACHING - BACKEND USING RUBY ON RAILS
+# PERSONAL TEACHING - ROR BACKEND
  > This project implements a simple API for an Appointments Book System using Ruby on Rails, as part of my final project at Microverse.